-This famous Roman-Byzantyne style white- domed catholic church is situated on the top of the Montmartre hill, is the highest point in the city of Paris.
+This famous Roman-Byzantine style white-domed catholic church is situated on the top of the Montmartre hill is the highest point in the city of Paris.
 Its construction began in 1875 (designed by Paul Abadie) and completed in 1914 but was consecrated only after the end of World War I.

-The basilica is built of a special kind of lime stone called Travertine deposited by mineral springs.
-The unique chemical properties of the stone which gives out a substance called calcite upon reaction with rainwater, acts like a bleach and helps to withstand pollution, keeping the white colour of the basilica.
+The basilica is built of a special kind of limestone called Travertine deposited by mineral springs.
+The unique chemical properties of the stone which give out a substance called calcite upon reaction with rainwater acts as a bleach and helps to withstand pollution, keeping the white colour of the basilica.

 Opening times: Basilica is open for prayer and sightseeing every day from 6am till 10:30pm (free entry)